aneeshdurg/aneeshdurg.github.io/_posts/2023/2023-05-10-keymapper.md

 <i style="font-size:small">I've used this keyboard for 5 years!
 Absolutely love it!</i>

-However, at work, I had the opportunity to expense a keyboard to the company, so I bought a Kinesis Advatnage 2 (only to immediately realize that they now make a split version of the keyboard - and that the new one uses ZMK!!!).
+However, at work, I had the opportunity to expense a keyboard to the company, so I bought a Kinesis Advantage 2 (only to immediately realize that they now make a split version of the keyboard - and that the new one uses ZMK!!!).

 ![kinesis]({{ '/static/images/2023-05-10-keymapper/kinesis.jpg' | relative_url }})